-Today’s Video of the Day from the European Space Agency features Dublin, the capital and largest city of Ireland.
-Beyond its pub culture, Dublin is known as a modern culinary destination and a UNESCO City of Literature.
+Today’s Image of the Day from the European Space Agency features a Copernicus Sentinel-2 photograph of Dublin, the capital and largest city of Ireland.

 “Dublin is located near the midpoint of Ireland’s east coast in the province of Leinster.
-The city, which covers an area of around 115 square kilometers, is bordered by the Dublin Mountains, a low mountain range to the south, and is surrounded by flat farmland to the north and west,” says ESA.
+The city, which covers an area of around 115 sq km, is bordered by the Dublin Mountains, a low mountain range to the south, and is surrounded by flat farmland to the north and west,” said ESA.

-“The city straddles the River Liffey, which rises in the Wicklow Mountains and flows around 80 kilometers eastwards through the city of Dublin, in which it is canalised and bordered with quays.
+“The city straddles the River Liffey, which rises in the Wicklow Mountains and flows around 80 km eastwards through the city of Dublin, in which it is canalized and bordered with quays.
 It then empties into Dublin Bay, an arm of the Irish Sea.”